-Introduction to direct access or first contact practice has increased accountability of Physiotherapist within the profession and outside including competing health practitioners and health conscious consumer.
-Hence, a recognize need to define and promote those characteristics that lead to superior clinical performance exists within the profession in order to firmly establish physiotherapist as autonomous, competent health care professionals capable of sound clinical decision making and effective patient management.
+Introduction to direct access or first contact practice has increased the accountability of Physiotherapists within the profession and outside including competing for health practitioners and health-conscious consumers.
+Hence, a recognized need to define and promote those characteristics that lead to superior clinical performance exists within the profession to firmly establish physiotherapists as autonomous, competent health care professionals capable of sound clinical decision making and effective patient management.
 (Jones et al).
 Concern for this development of expert clinical performance has led to the rapidly growing interest in the topic of clinical reasoning.
-Clinical reasoning (CR) is defined as the cognitive process or thinking used in the evaluation and management of patients and involves the process of pattern recognition which facilitates hypothesis generation, testing and modification of hypothesis that takes place through all aspects of patient encounter.
+Clinical reasoning (CR) is defined as the cognitive process or thinking used in the evaluation and management of patients and involves the process of pattern recognition which facilitates hypothesis generation, testing, and modification of hypothesis that takes place through all aspects of the patient encounter.
 Too often attention is given only to examination and treatment techniques without the reasoning behind them.
-Therefore physiotherapists must strongly consider the reasoning behind inquiries, tests and management interventions to identify categories of hypothesis to achieve the aim of solving the patient’s problem efficiently and safely.
+Therefore physiotherapists must strongly consider the reasoning behind inquiries, tests and management interventions to identify categories of hypotheses to achieve the aim of solving the patient’s problem efficiently and safely.

 Discrete but related hypothesis categories include: 1) Dysfunctions 2) Pathobiological mechanism 3) Source of symptoms or dysfunctions 4) Contributing source of symptoms 5) Precautions and Contraindications 6) Prognosis 7) Management

-In this article is an attempt to get an insight into CR process during subjective and physical examination for a patient who has a shoulder dysfunction due to pain and stiffness.
-Hypothesis of source and contributing source of symptoms are formed after completion of subjective examination.
+This article is an attempt to get an insight into the CR process during the subjective and physical examination for a patient who has a shoulder dysfunction due to pain and stiffness.
+The hypothesis of the source and contributing source of symptoms are formed after completion of the subjective examination.
 These are tested through physical examination which is an extension of subjective examination and not a routine series of tests.
-Also the extent of physical examination to be performed on the first day will depend on the hypothesis category of precautions and contraindications.
+Also, the extent of physical examination to be performed on the first day will depend on the hypothesis category of precautions and contraindications.
 When the structures at fault are identified then interventions are planned which are aimed at restoring functional independence.
-This process is considered to be successful if one has organized knowledge base from which quality hypothesis are generated, the therapists ability to analyse and synthesize the data collected and metacognitive skills which provide a critical review of cognitive performance.
+This process is considered to be successful if one has an organized knowledge base from which quality hypothesis is generated, the therapist's ability to analyze and synthesize the data collected and metacognitive skills which provide a critical review of cognitive performance.

 The following clinical case illustrates the use of hypothesis categories: Radhabai, a 52 yr old female, maid by occupation, complains of diffuse pain on the anterolateral aspect of the right glenohumeral joint and over the deltoid that increases with motion.
-Functionally she is unable to sleep on the affected side, has difficulty in wearing a blouse, hook a brassier in the back, combing hair, applying soap to the upper back, and at workplace, scrubbing and drying clothes on overhead clothes line, mopping floor and also lifting bucket full of clothes.
-She has also stopped going to the market because of increase in pain intensity after carrying weight.
-She is married with one son who is currently studying and husband is working as a ward boy in the hospital.
-Even with the above mentioned information the therapist will be able to treat this patient; however, the quality of treatment given without finding out the structures at fault will definitely be compromised in terms of cost and time effectiveness.
+Functionally she is unable to sleep on the affected side, has difficulty in wearing a blouse, hooks a brassier in the back, combing hair, applying soap to the upper back, and at the workplace, scrubbing and drying clothes on the overhead clothesline, mopping the floor and also lifting bucket full of clothes.
+She has also stopped going to the market because of the increase in pain intensity after carrying weight.
+She is married with one son who is currently studying and her husband is working as a ward boy in the hospital.
+Even with the above-mentioned information, the therapist will be able to treat this patient; however, the quality of treatment given without finding out the structures at fault will be compromised in terms of cost and time effectiveness.

 An arc of pain between 70 0 and 1200 during active elevation and strong and painful contraction on resisted shoulder abduction and external rotation suggests impingement of rotator cuff.
 Pain on accessory mobility testing of inferior glide with lateral distraction stretches the supraspinatus and posterior glide stretches the infraspinatus and teres minor portion of the cuff.
 Excessive scapular motion attempts to compensate for glenohumeral incompetence and pain.
-Secondary impairments of stretch weakness of middle and lower trapezius and rhomboids and tight upper trapezius and levator scapulae is seen as a result of excessive scapular motion.
-Anterior tilt of the scapula warrants assessment of pectoralis minor and serratus anterior which may have shortened.
-Also adaptive shortening of the pectoralis major, the lattisimus dorsi and the teres major is found due to the pattern of restricted motion results in shoulder being held in adducted and internally rotated position.
-Trigger points in these muscles and evaluating them with palpatory techniques will implicate impairment of tightness in these muscles, since the restricted range will not allow the muscle to be assessed in test position.
+Secondary impairments of the stretch weakness of middle and lower trapezius and rhomboids and tight upper trapezius and levator scapulae is seen as a result of excessive scapular motion.
+The anterior tilt of the scapula warrants assessment of pectoralis minor and serratus anterior which may have shortened.
+Also, the adaptive shortening of the pectoralis major, the Lattisimus Dorsi, and the teres major is found due to the pattern of restricted motion results in the shoulder being held in adducted and internally rotated position.
+Trigger points in these muscles and evaluating them with palpatory techniques will implicate the impairment of tightness in these muscles since the restricted range will not allow the muscle to be assessed in the test position.

-Goals - 1) To regain sufficient and pain free motion to allow for independence with dressing, hair care and household activities which will be achieved by -a) Improving extensibility of the capsule and restoring length of the muscles which have developed adaptive shortening b) Resolution of inflamed supraspinatus tendon and relief of pain c) Strengthening and retraining of scapular depressors and retractors muscles with relaxation of elevators d) Strengthening of rotator cuff muscles e) Correction of thoracic kyphotic posture.F) Patient education 2) To achieve a higher functional status at her workplace – a) Ergonomic advice b) Improving aerobic capacity
+Goals - 1) To regain sufficient and pain-free motion to allow for independence with dressing, hair care and household activities which will be achieved by -a) Improving extensibility of the capsule and restoring the length of the muscles which have developed adaptive shortening b) Resolution of the inflamed supraspinatus tendon and relief of pain c) Strengthening and retraining of scapular depressors and retractors muscles with the relaxation of elevators d) Strengthening of rotator cuff muscles e) Correction of thoracic kyphotic posture.F) Patient education 2) To achieve a higher functional status at her workplace – a) Ergonomic advice b) Improving aerobic capacity

-Treatment strategies employed to achieve goals are- Moist heat will improve extensibility of the superficial tissues and Ultrasound therapy to decrease inflammation and promote healing of the supraspinatus tendon and to improve extensibility of the capsule.
+Treatment strategies employed to achieve goals are- Moist heat will improve the extensibility of the superficial tissues and Ultrasound therapy to decrease inflammation and promote healing of the supraspinatus tendon and to improve the extensibility of the capsule.
 Graded mobilization techniques, static, dynamic stretching incorporating PNF techniques, pendular exercises, and active exercises in the gravity eliminated plane to improve mobility.
-Strengthening of scapular muscles that have developed stretch weakness and stretching of pectoralis minor and serratus muscle to restore alignment of the scapula on the thorax.
-Thoracic spine mobilization and strengthening of the thoracic erector spinae muscle to restore extension and correct Kyphosis.Areobic exercises will improve blood flow to the extremity, general postural tone and psychological well being.
-To conclude, clinical reasoning process enables the clinician to address all components of patients problem in a comprehensive, integrated and holistic manner.
+Strengthening of scapular muscles that have developed stretch weakness and stretching of pectoralis minor and serratus muscle to restore the alignment of the scapula on the thorax.
+Thoracic spine mobilization and strengthening of the thoracic erector spinal muscle to restore extension and correct Kyphosis.Aerobic exercises will improve blood flow to the extremity, general postural tone, and psychological well being.
+To conclude, the clinical reasoning process enables the clinician to address all components of patients' problems in a comprehensive, integrated and holistic manner.